pinglamb/math/vector-calculus/tensors.md

   T_{i_1 i_2 ... i_p}  = R_{j_1 i_1} R_{j_2 i_2} ...
 R_{j_p i_p} T_{j_1 j_2 ... j_p}'
   $$

-A second-order tensor is geometrically like linear map that transform one vector into another without reference to any coordinate system, and behaves in the same way under orthogonal transformations $\mathsf{T}' = \mathsf{RTR'}$.
+A rank $2$ tensor is geometrically like linear map that transform one vector into another without reference to any coordinate system, and behaves in the same way under orthogonal transformations $\mathsf{T}' = \mathsf{RTR'}$.
-However, not all linear maps are second-order tensors.
+However, not all linear maps are rank $2$ tensors.
 The critical idea behind tensors is that all the subscripts must refer to the same coordinate system.
-For example, a second-order tensor in 3D has 9 components because the underlying coordinate system has $3$ axes, and therefore $3 \times 3$ combinations among them.
+For example, a rank $2$ tensor in 3D has 9 components because the underlying coordinate system has $3$ axes, and therefore $3 \times 3$ combinations among them.
 In order to identify a quantity, we will need a value for each of them, i.e. $xx, xy, xz, yx, yy, yz, zx, zy, zz$ and requires two subscripts.

 In the discussion of [differential operators](differential-operators.md), we only define the gradient of scalar field.
-With tensors, we can define the gradient of vector field (or generalized to any order).
+With tensors, we can define the gradient of vector field (and generalized to any order).

 > *Proposition.*{: .prop}
-> The gradient of a first-order tensor is a second-order tensor.
+> The gradient of a rank $1$ tensor is a rank $2$ tensor.
 >
 > *Proof.*{: .prf}
 >